adammathes/neko/README.md

    * Persistence layer via one of either
      * [SQLite](https://sqlite.org/) (newly supported and easiest to setup)
      * [MySQL](https://dev.mysql.com) or a drop-in replacement like [MariaDB](https://mariadb.com)

-PostgreSQL support is left as an exercise for the reader to implement and send a pull request for.

 ### Set up $GOPATH if one doesn't exist already